zzzprojects/learn-orm/tutorials/net-core-2-x/api-changes.md

 .NET Standard defines a versioned set of APIs that must be available on .NET implementations that comply with that version of the standard. .NET Standard is targeted at library developers.

- - It aims to guarantee the functionality that is available to a library that targets a version of the .NET Standard on each .NET implementation.
+ - It aims to guarantee the available functionalty to a library that targets a version of the .NET Standard on each .NET implementation.
  - .NET Core 1.x supports .NET Standard version 1.6; .NET Core 2.0 supports the latest version, .NET Standard 2.0.

 .NET Standard 2.0 includes over 20,000 more APIs than were available in .NET Standard 1.6.
 Much of this expanded surface area results from incorporating APIs that are common to the .NET Framework and Xamarin into .NET Standard.